-In April Kinexus published the 2021 Hiring Intentions and Workforce Report.
-In this report we indicated that defence industry is set to grow by 3,800 positions in 2021.
+Kinexus' Hiring Intentions and Workforce Reports show that defence industry is set to grow by big numbers.
 To find suitable workers to fill these positions, with the supply of Defence or defence industry experienced workers running seriously low, we shared that it is time to consider alternative approaches to sourcing skilled talent.

 A key strategy is to attract and integrate workers with relevant skills and experience from adjacent industries.